-Parking: there is a fenced parking area for 2 cars.
+Parking: A fenced parking area is provided for 2 cars.

-Approach to the cottage: is through the gate and up the field for approximately 275 meters where livestock graze; visitors should be reasonably fit and active.
-The field is unlit so visitors are advised to arrive in daylight and bring a good torch with them.
+Accessibility: is through the gate and up the field for approximately 275 meters where livestock graze, so visitors should be reasonably fit and active.
+The field is unlit so visitors are advised to arrive in daylight and bring a torch with them.
 Good footwear is advisable.

 Television: A TV and DVD player are provided but there is no TV reception so guests may wish to bring their own DVDs.